Academics

 • Western Governors University (UT)

 Students are strongly advised to gather as much information as possible about their chosen transfer college or university.
 Counselors will assist students with the transfer process, including appropriate course selection and information regarding the admission process and requirements.
-However, it is up to each individual student — working with a counselor — to decide upon an educational goal, to take responsibility for devising a long-range educational plan to achieve that goal, to read the catalog of his or her chosen transfer institution, and then to choose the appropriate Santa Monica College courses to satisfy the requirements for transfer to that college or university.
+However, it is up to each individual student — working with a counselor — to decide upon an education goal, to take responsibility for devising a long-range education plan to achieve that goal, to read the catalog of his or her chosen transfer institution, and then to choose the appropriate Santa Monica College courses to satisfy the requirements for transfer to that college or university.

 General Education Requirements and Transfer

-Nearly every college and university requires the completion of a series of lower-division general education courses prior to awarding their Bachelor degrees.
+Nearly every college and university requires the completion of a series of lower-division general education courses prior to awarding their Bachelor’s degrees.
 Santa Monica College offers a selection of general education courses broad enough to satisfy almost any lower-division general education graduation requirement.
 However, each college and university has a unique pattern that it requires of its students.

 Because there are numerous general education patterns, all students SHOULD see a counselor to determine which pattern is best for them and to develop an appropriate transfer course plan.
 Students are urged NOT to attempt to plan a transfer without professional advice.